batunalbant/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 **Task 4: Computational Simulation**

-To further validate Kepler’s Third Law, we implement a numerical simulation using Python.
-This simulation will:
+To further validate Kepler’s Third Law, we implement a computational simulation using Python.
+The simulation consists of the following steps:

-- **Model circular orbits** using Newtonian mechanics and simulate the motion of an orbiting body.
-- **Generate visual plots** showing the relationship between the orbital period and radius.
-- **Extend the analysis** to demonstrate how deviations occur in elliptical orbits and complex celestial systems.

-The Python implementation will include:

-1. Calculation of the orbital period for different radii.
+1. **Mathematical Model Implementation:** Using Kepler’s equation \(T^2 = \frac{4\pi^2}{GM} r^3\), we compute the orbital period for different radii.
-2. Plotting the relationship between \( T^2 \) and \( r^3 \) to confirm linearity.
-3. Simulating orbital paths and visualizing results using Matplotlib.

-By addressing these tasks, we aim to bridge theoretical concepts with computational tools, providing a comprehensive analysis of Kepler's Third Law in both an academic and applied context.
+2. **Data Visualization:** We generate plots of \(T^2\) vs. \(r^3\) to confirm the expected linear relationship.
+3. **Numerical Orbital Simulation:** Using Newton’s laws of motion and gravitational force equations, we simulate an orbiting body’s motion in a 2D plane.
+4. **Extension to Elliptical Orbits:** The model can be extended to explore elliptical motion and deviations from circular orbits.
+5. **Code Implementation:** We use Python with Matplotlib and NumPy for numerical calculations and visualization.

+By implementing this simulation, we will quantitatively validate Kepler’s Third Law and provide an interactive approach to understanding orbital mechanics.
+The next step is to generate graphical representations to visualize the results.